Thank you to Georgetown/Scott County Tourism for providing complimentary tickets to the Kentucky Horse Park. All opinions listed are 100% my own.

 What to See and Do at the Kentucky Horse Park

 There are SO many things to see and do while you visit the Kentucky Horse Park.
-The day of our visit, not only did we get to see all the attractions while there, but there was an actual competition going on.
+On the day of our visit, not only did we get to see all the attractions while there, but there was an actual competition going on.

 We got to watch these young riders prance their beautiful horses around the arena, waiting to win that coveted 1st prize spot.